isabellacadisco/text-data-for-trading-/README.md

 * `News_scraping.ipynb` contains the scraping of news from the [forexrate.co.uk](http://www.forexrate.co.uk/) website.

-* 'Sentiment_analysis.ipynb' exploits the classifier produced to extract the sentiment for the downloded news and then aggregate it for each date.
+* `Sentiment_analysis.ipynb` exploits the classifier produced to extract the sentiment for the downloded news and then aggregate it for each date.

 * `Forecast.ipynb` contains different forecast approaches of the EURUSD exchange value expoiting the [Prophet](https://facebook.github.io/prophet/) model.
 The data retrieved with the sentiment analysis were used to enrich the model.